Jean Walrand

 Walrand has received numerous awards for his work over the years.
-He is a Fellow of the Belgian American Education Foundation and of the IEEE.
+He is a Fellow of the Belgian American Education Foundation and of the IEEE for the development of highly efficient techniques for the analysis, control, and simulation of stochastic networks and stochastic resource allocation problems.
 Additionally, he is a recipient of the Lanchester Prize, the Stephen O. Rice Prize., the IEEE Kobayashi Award, and the ACM SIGMETRICS Achievement award.